-Who is automatically a beneficiary of the Discretionary Trust?
+Who is automatically a beneficiary of the Survivor's Discretionary Trust?

-The Discretionary Trust contains a list of the discretionary beneficiaries in clause 4 of Part B of the trust.
+The Survivor's Discretionary Trust contains a list of the discretionary beneficiaries in clause 4 of Part B of the trust.
 This list includes:

-- · Your spouse or registered civil partner - Your children or grandchildren (and their spouses or registered civil partners) - Anyone descended from your mother or father (and those descendents' spouses or registered civil partners) - Anyone who may benefit from your residuary estate - Any additional beneficiary you name as an 'Additional Beneficiary' (for example, the name of a cohabitee) - · Any person or charity you later name in a deed of addition
+- Your children or grandchildren (and their spouses or registered civil partners) - Anyone descended from your mother or father (and those descendents' spouses or registered civil partners) - · Anyone who may benefit from your residuary estate - Any additional beneficiary you name as an 'Additional Beneficiary' (for example, the name of a cohabitee) - · Any person or charity you later name in a deed of addition